oreBajela/world-happiness-bi-dashboard/README.md

 ## 🚀 How to View the Dashboard

-1. Download or clone this repository
+1. Download or clone this repository (can also just dowload dashboard.html from the code section of this repository).
-2. Open `dashboard.html` in any browser — no server required
+2. Open `dashboard.html` in any browser, no server required
 3. Use the filters at the top to slice by **Year** (2019–2023) and **Region**

 > **Optional — run the Python analysis:**